mardiros/jeepito/docs/source/forewords.rst

 This library is largerly inspired by the book :term:`Architecture Patterns With Python` from Harry J.W.
 Percival and Bob Gregory.
 It has been previously written other projects I've wrote and available on my github account, such as :term:`purgatory`, or :term:`casualcms`.
 At Gandi, I've write a library to encourage Event-Driven development, something simple, too simple with a big lack in domain modeling.
-The next services I wrote, have all a copy pasted jeepito.
+The next services I wrote, have all a copy pasted messagebus.
 After multiple copy pasta, and encouraged by my collegue, Michael_, I am releasing this library to stop that mess, because this buch of code in every software I write at the moment.